LL.M. Candidate; Ph.D.; International Commercial Law

 I am pursuing a change to law.
-At present, I am studying law in England, having completed a graduate diploma in law at City Law School, and am now studying for a master of laws (LL.M.) degree at University College London (UCL) as a Master of the Rolls Scholar.
+At present, I am studying for a master of laws (LL.M.) degree at University College London (UCL) as a Master of the Rolls Scholar.
+I specialise in international commercial law and trusts law.

-My first career was in history, in which I received a B.A. from Cambridge, a Ph.D. from Yale, and held teaching positions at two U.S. universities.
-My dissertation on Sino-Japanese transfers in ideas on economic policy was a finalist for the Herman E. Krooss Prize at the Business History Conference (U.S.).
+After my B.A. (first class honours, with distinction) in history from Cambridge, I received my Ph.D. in history from Yale, and held teaching positions at two U.S. universities.
+My doctoral work on Sino-Japanese transfers in ideas on economic policy was a finalist for the Herman E. Krooss dissertation prize.
+I also held a major scholarship from Inner Temple, and was selected for the British Kennedy Scholarship.

-Raised in London, I have professional proficiency in Chinese and Japanese.
+I was raised in London, and have proficiency in Chinese and Japanese.

 Articles and Book chapters